shijuvar/shijuvar/active_masterclass.md

 **Level:** Advanced

-**Prerequisite:** Completion of "Professional Go" course, or Go developers with deep knowledge on SOLID principles
+**Prerequisite:** Completion of "Professional Go" course, or Go developers with decent knowledge on the language

 **Dates:** 26-Sep-2020, 27-Sep-2020, 03-Oct-2020